raspibolt/raspibolt/guide/bonus/bitcoin/samourai-dojo-whirlpool.md

 $ sudo -su dojo
 ```

-* Move to `my-dojo` directory and list files that needs to be edited.
+* Move to configuration directory and list files that will be edited.

 ```sh
 $ cd /data/dojo/docker/my-dojo/conf